 Physical custody is when the parent resides with his or her child at the same home and also has the legal right to make the decisions regarding the welfare of the child.
 Joint physical custody is one of three types of physical custody.
 In the state of Virginia, joint physical custody means that the mother of the child has custody for not less than 90 days a year and the father of the child also has custody for days that do not get less than 90 a year.
 Overall, both parents have equal custody of their child.

-Under the law of the state of Virginia, the judges are required to rule in the best interest of the child and not in favor of the emotional needs and desires of the parent.
+Under the law of the state of Virginia, the judges are required to rule in the best interest of the child and not in favor of the emotional needs and desires of the guardian.

-If you need a Virginia Child Custody lawyer to help you with your Child Custody case in Virginia, call us at 888-437-7747.
+If you need a Virginia Child Custody lawyer to help you with your minor guardianship case in Virginia, call us at 888-437-7747.
 Our Virginia Child Custody attorneys can help you.